 About the reserve

-Milford Cutting includes the species-rich grassland banks of the former Castleblaney, Keady and Armagh Railway and a woodland which runs along part of the River Callan in Co Armagh.
+Milford Cutting includes the species-rich grassland banks of the former Castleblaney, Keady and Armagh Railway, and a woodland, which runs along part of the River Callan in Co Armagh.

-The wealth of wildflowers and location of the cutting, nestled between drumlins, attracts a wide array of butterflies – up to 18 species to date – including small copper, peacock and ringlet.
+The wealth of wildflowers and location of the cutting, nestled between rolling drumlins, attracts a wide array of butterflies – up to 18 species to date – including small copper, peacock and ringlet.

 Hidden with the woodland are several rare Irish whitebeam trees – the largest colony of this species in Northern Ireland.
 The trees bloom with white flowers in May and globular red fruits in September.